Dick Contino: Novella and other fictional works

 James Ellroy wrote a novella, Dick Contino's Blues, which is a mini-memoir and crime story based on Contino's experiences as a struggling artist after the war.
 It is included in the 1994 Ellroy short story collection Hollywood Nocturnes.
-A version appeared in issue number 46 of Granta magazine (Winter 1994) along with several photographs of Contino and the author.
-Ellroy also penned a short story entitled Hollywood Shakedown, which appeared in his collected work Crime Wave and featured Contino as the central character.
+A version appeared in issue number 46 of Granta magazine (Winter 1994) along with several photographs of Contino and the author.Ellroy also penned a short story entitled Hollywood Shakedown, which appears in his collected work Crime Wave and features Contino as the central character.

 The story was entirely fictitious, as it features numerous incidents of violence and murder which Contino had never been linked with or accused of in reality.

 He appeared briefly in Ellroy's American Tabloid, the first book of his Underworld USA Trilogy, performing at a mafia-financed Cuban exile military training camp ("Contino played 'Lady Of Spain' six thousand times.").

 In 2012, a biography of Contino's life, The Beauty of Imperfection, was published.